AnandKulkarniMeta/CodeGenerationGPT/README.md

 ## License

-This project is licensed under the MIT WPU License.

----
+This project is not licensed.
+All rights are reserved by the author.
+Please contact the author for permissions regarding use, distribution, or modification.---